WizardStark/dotfiles/README.md

 wherein you can fuzzy find your way through most available commands, and `<C-a>?` for a list of tmux binds - this is much less nice to use as I have not found a way to add descriptions, but the commands are pretty self explanatory.

-## Dotfile management

-This package uses [GNU Stow](https://www.gnu.org/software/stow/) to create symlinks from this repository to your $HOME directory.